unbit/spockfs/README.md

 * X-Spock-dev (the device id)
 * X-Spock-ino (the inode number)
 * X-Spock-flag (generic flag, used by open() too)
+* X-Spock-target (generic string used for symlink values, rename operations and for the names of extended attributes)

 The following ones are for statvfs() calls, they map 1:1 with the stavfs struct, and you will use them only if you want to implement the STATFS method in your server/client: